 CHARLES FULBRIGHT HOLDEN (1972-)

 Charles Holden grew up in Whiteville NC.
 During high school, he interned in Lumberton NC with Elizabeth Bobbitt Lee.
-He graduated from NCSU with a Bachelor of Arts in Philosophy, a Bachelor of Environmental Design in Architecture, and a Bachelor of Architecture Degree, Cum Laude.
-Between 1994 and 2003, Charles worked with Frank Harmon, contributing to over fifty projects and many award-winning buildings, including the the Penland School of Crafts Iron Studio.
-Notable projects from this period included renovations and additions to a unique Byron Franklin house in New Bern NC.
+He graduated from NCSU with a Bachelor of Arts in Philosophy, a Bachelor of Environmental Design in Architecture, and a Bachelor of Architecture Degree.
+Between 1994 and 2003, Holden worked with Frank Harmon, contributing to over fifty projects and many award-winning buildings, including the Penland School of Crafts Iron Studio and renovations to the Kelso House, a unique Byron Franklin house in New Bern NC.

 2003 - The Pelphrey-Dew House.
 Unbuilt.